Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Results

+To interpret \cref{fig:decision_tstat_many} and \cref{fig:decision_tstat}, recall that for the policies of the form \cref{eq:decision_rule}, we roll out any treatments that achieve a $t$-statistic equal to or greater than $t_c$ for that ATE estimator.
+In other words, the Figures show the financial impact of requiring a low evidence threshold to roll out a treatment as $t_c \rightarrow -\infty$ and a large evidence threshold as $t_c \rightarrow \infty$.
+For the specific case of Amazon Supply Chain, \cref{fig:decision_tstat} implies that the most significant improvement of the decision policy comes from adjusting $t$-critical to somewhere around $-1.2$ with a confidence interval of $(-2.4, 0.4)$.
+This change, and the roll outs that follow, could more than double the estimated cumulative financial impact of decisions made on the basis of our RCTs.

+When it comes to the choice of estimator, the evidence is less convincing, at least for the three estimators shown in \cref{fig:decision_tstat_many}.
+We have not found the paired difference in normalized CFI for these estimators to be statistically significant when using $t_c=-1.2$.
+This is not too surprising given the width of the confidence bands in \cref{fig:decision_tstat}.

-Up until now, we have limited the space of roll out policies to decisions based on simple $t$-statistic for different ATE estimators.
-However, in our framework, there is no particular reason to do this.
-We extend our work to cover the space of roll out policies to more general regression models of the form $D = D(\X)$, where the covariates $\X$ include statistics from multiple ATE estimators as well as some RCT specific variables such as per unit profit and population size. \cref{fig:decision_alt} shows that using regression-based models performs just as well as Weighted Generalized Difference-in-Differences with a critical $t$-statistic of $-1.96$ performs.
+Up until this point, we have limited our investigation to roll out policies of the form \cref{eq:decision_rule} based on a $t$-critical threshold for the ATE. \emph{A priori} there is no reason to expect that decision rules of this form will be the best choice to optimize \cref{eq:cum_ltfcf_hat} and so we also consider a more general framework and expand the policy space to regression models of the form $D = D(\X)$.
+Here the covariates $\X$ include pre-RCT variables, such as per unit profit and population size, but the as well as different ATE estimates and their associated $t$-statistics $\frac{\hat{\Delta}_{E}}{\hat{\sigma}_{E}}$.
+The plot in \cref{fig:decision_alt} shows that using a Random Forest for $D = D(\X)$ achieves the highest normalized CFI and this improvement over the second best model, the Weighted Generalized Difference-in-Differences with a $t$-critical of $-1.2$, is statistically significant.